 - Be Aware of Quarantines.
 The entire state of Texas is under temporary state emergency quarantine for Asian citrus psyllid.
 A portion of Hidalgo County is under state quarantine for citrus greening disease.
 State and federal officials are conducting a comprehensive survey of the region to identify the extent of potential disease spread.
 Do not move citrus trees, fruit or trimmings from this area.
 Not only are you risking spreading citrus diseases, but it's also against the law.

 - Check the Citrus Plant Supplier.
 Be a savvy buyer.
-Only buy citrus plants from a reputable, licensed Texas nursery.
+Buy citrus plants only from a reputable, licensed Texas nursery.

 State Department of Agriculture